College of Pharmacy | Academic Policies

 The maximum length of time that will be allowed for a student to complete the four year Doctor of Pharmacy program will be six consecutive academic years from the date of their original entry into the professional program.
 Any student who wishes to extend the time allowed for completion of the program beyond the six year limitation will be required to submit a petition to the Scholastic Standing and Petitions Committee.
-The petition will be reviewed and a decision for a time extension based on the individual student circumstances.
+The petition will be reviewed, and a decision made for a time extension based on the individual student circumstances.

 Applications for transfer students from other accredited professional pharmacy programs into the college’s professional program will be evaluated on an individual basis.
 The student applying for transfer must be in good standing in their current program and a position must be available in the MUSC program for any application to be considered.
 Transfer credits for course work will be evaluated and considered for acceptance on an individual basis if taken within the last 5 years.

 For didactic coursework merit grades are assigned on a continuous scale ranging from 0 to 4 points.
-If a student earns a merit grade of zero in a required course they must repeat that course.
+If a student earns a merit grade less than a 2.0 in a required course they must repeat that course.
 P (Pass) and NP (no pass – fail) indicate performance in courses offered as Pass - Fail.
-The Pass - Fail option is only used for introductory and advanced pharmacy practice experiences and elective courses which are specified as Pass - Fail.
+The Pass - Fail option is only used for introductory and advanced pharmacy practice experiences and courses which are specified as Pass - Fail.
 Course coordinators and course faculty will identify the specific course requirements that will be utilized to determine student performance (e.g., tests, reports, class participation, group projects, etc.).
 This information should be provided to students in the course syllabus at the beginning of the course.
 A grade of incomplete cannot be carried into the fourth professional year.
 Requirements to remove the incomplete and receive a final course grade must be fulfilled prior to the start of advanced pharmacy practice experiences (APPEs).
 Students must have no course deficiencies and must meet all progression guidelines as defined in the Scholastic Standing Policies in order to begin their APPEs at the end of the third professional year.

 The University’s policy on Graduation and Honors is contained in the MUSC Bulletin.